MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/mip-enums-and-structs.md

 Application identifier as set in the AAD portal, (Should be a GUID without brackets).

 ##### applicationName struct member
-Application name, (Should only contain valid ASCII character excluding ';')
+Application name, (Should only containValid ASCII character excluding ';')

 ##### applicationVersion struct member
-The version of the application being used, (Should only contain valid ASCII character excluding ';')
+The version of the application being used, (Should only containValid ASCII character excluding ';')

 ### mip::TelemetryConfiguration
 Custom telemetry settings (not commonly used)